-What type of volunteer work qualifies for the Pro Bono Challenge?
+What type of pro bono work qualifies for the Pro Bono Challenge?

-- law-related and necessitate the use of legal skills (e.g., assisting an attorney at trial, counseling clients, drafting motions, briefs or legislation, community education, legal research and writing, or interviewing witnesses)
+- law-related and necessitating the use of legal skills (e.g., assisting an attorney at trial, counseling clients, drafting motions, briefs or legislation, community education, legal research and writing, or interviewing witnesses)

 - supervised by an attorney or Law School faculty member

-- on behalf of a nonprofit organization, a legal services organization, a government agency (including both prosecutors and defenders), or a private law firm providing pro bono legal services
+- on behalf of a nonprofit organization, a legal services organization, a federal, state or local government agency (including both prosecutors and defenders), or a private law firm providing pro bono legal services

 - not for academic credit (e.g., classes, clinics or journal activities) or financial compensation

 - completed while the student is enrolled at the Law School

 How do I find a pro bono project?

 The Pro Bono Program strives to find an appropriate pro bono opportunity for every student that requests one.
 All available projects are advertised to students through email alerts and are viewable in GoodWorks.

-A. In-House Projects: These projects require either a semester or yearlong commitment of approximately 3-8 hours per week.
-They offer students hands-on experience with a variety of legal tasks including research, writing, client interviewing, and for students with third-year practice certificates, the opportunity for court appearances.
+A. In-House Projects: These projects require either a semester or year- long commitment of approximately 3-8 hours per week.
+They offer students hands-on experience with a variety of legal tasks including research, writing, client interviewing, and for students with third-year practice certificates, the opportunity to make court appearances.
 Applications are required and space is limited.
-Examples of such projects include the Hunton & Williams Pro Bono Partnership and the Access to Justice Partnership.
+Examples of such projects include the Hunton & Williams Pro Bono Partnership and the Pro Bono Systems Change Practicum.

 B. Ad-Hoc Projects: These short-term pro bono opportunities are typically initiated by outside organizations, local attorneys or Law School faculty members.
 These projects generally have more limited and less structured time commitments.
 Some can be done remotely.

 Does work done for a Law School clinic qualify as pro bono?

-Work done in association with a law school clinic can count as pro bono only if the hours are supervised by a clinical faculty member, the student confirms that they are not currently enrolled in the clinic, and/or they provide written verification that the work is not being done for academic credit.
+Work done in association with a law school clinic qualifies as pro bono only if the hours are supervised by a clinical faculty member, the student confirms that they are not currently enrolled in the clinic, and/or they provide written verification that the work is not being done for academic credit.